-When an alleged violation of UWSOM's academic and professionalism standards occurs, a Student Affairs Dean manages the process in accordance with the UWSOM Guidelines for Managing Alleged Violations of Academic and Professionalism Standards (Section 6.)
+When an alleged violation of UWSOM's academic and professionalism standards occurs, a Student Affairs Dean manages the process in accordance with Section 6.
+UWSOM Guidelines for Managing Alleged Violations of Academic and Professionalism Standards.
 When a formal or informal hearing occurs, the Chair of SPC may receive the report as "information only" or the full SPC may interview the student and determine actions.

 Section 4.
-Actions and Sanctions for Managing Students in Difficulty
+Actions and Sanctions for Managing Students in Difficulty evaluator concerns.

-When an "SPC review" occurs, SPC reviews an individual student's deficiencies and their entire medical school record, deciding on a course of action that considers academic performance, conduct, and evaluator concerns.
 More than one action and/or alternatives not listed may be used as individual cases warrant.
 SPC may set a timeline for actions to be completed and criteria for subsequent performance.
 The student will be informed of the plan in writing within 10 days and will work with Student Affairs to implement it.